top of page

 I think this is actually the most useful thing I can tell you, because most sites only tell you what they love.

 Trend-driven products get skipped.
 If something is popular right now but has no track record and no clear reason to believe it'll still be relevant or functional in two years, it doesn't go here.
-The home content world moves fast and creates a lot of pressure to buy things that don't hold up.
-I'm not interested in adding to that noise.

 What Doesn't Make It Here